Cable back exercises are often neglected as more people choose free weights and plate-loaded machines.

 Isometric holds recruit more muscle fibers, leading to greater hypertrophy gains, and help you develop a greater mind-muscle connection so you can really feel the targeted muscles working.

-My favorite way to do them is to utilize a 1:1 ratio of the number of reps you do to the length of the pause.
+My favorite way to do them is to utilize a 1:1 ratio of the number of reps you do to the pause length.
 For example, if you’re doing sets of 12, you’d pause for 12 seconds at the end of each set.

 You can also add 3-4 second iso holds every 3-4 reps for the duration of your set.